CBert2022/react-weather-app/README.md

 # React Weather App

 ## Work in progress, next steps:
-- user sees initial weather data regarding on his location
 - CSS for mobil view
+- more detailed data on click

 ## Requirements
 A simple Weather App where the User can enter a name of a City and will see depending on information from OpenWeather:

+- user sees initial weather data from own geolocation
 - temperature
 - humidity
 - wind speed